morrolinux/autodestroy/README.md

-# DANGER ZONE: FULL DISK WIPE
+# GRUB Disk Wipe

+## Demo
 <img src="pics/github-demo-autodestroy.gif" width="100%" height="100%">

+## Quick Explanation
-This simple bash script will program the "autodestroy button" on your PC.
+This simple bash script will add the "Destroy" button to your GRUB menu.
-Edit the script to add a custom username and password protection and make sure everything goes as it should.
+Edit the script to set a custom username and password to limit the access to this feature and to make sure that everything goes as it should.

+## Disclaimer
 **WARNING**: If anything in the script goes wrong, you could **unintenionaly destroy all your data** and make your system unbootable. \
 **No warranty** of any kind that this will work for you.
 Please check the script thoroughly before running it.

+## Contributors
+This script was originally made by morrolinux, but I (sk_Manux) modified it to suit my needs.